This blog post was updated on May 20, 2021.

-A campus chargeback is the allocation of campus-generated utility usage and cost to individual buildings that are served by the “in-house” system.
-Other names for chargebacks are: allocations, rebillings, or distributions.
-In essence, the facilities management department is the local utility vendor.
+A campus chargeback is the allocation of campus-generated utility usage and cost to individual buildings that are served by the “in-house” system (Video).
+Other names for chargebacks include the following: allocations, rebillings, or distributions.
+In essence, the Facilities Management department is the local utility vendor.

 Doing chargebacks can be complicated, so let's look at the benefits.
 Here are eight ways campus chargebacks are useful.